squarepegsys/stormy-data/ReadMe.md

 # Stormy Data

-A seemingly simple sample app in Spring Boot 2.
+A seemingly simple sample app in Spring Boot 1.5 to demonstrate out Flyway migrations work

+The source data CSV file is from https://catalog.data.gov/dataset/ncdc-storm-events-database

 I used Postgres in Docker for the database.
 To install: